HEAVY HORSE

 We'll be waiting to meet you, direct you to your parking area, and help you find your stable.

 Stallions/colts are welcome.
 They must be handled with a bit/bridle when out of stables and have a stallion bridle marker on.
-Please let us know in advance if you are planning to bring a stallion so that appropriate facilities/stables can be provided for them.
+Please let us know in advance if you are planning to bring a colt so that appropriate facilities/stables can be provided for them.

 If you have a horse who is difficult to load, please let us know in advance.
 We'll make sure we have experienced people on hand to assist you at home time.

-Plaiting Manes - Learn how to plait your chosen breed's mane.
+- ManePlaiting - Learn how to plait your chosen breed's mane.

-Intermediate driving and/or agricultural implements - Campers will be required to provided video/photographic evidence of their horses working in either shafts or chains prior to attending camp.
+- Driving and/or agricultural implements - Campers will be required to provide video/photographic evidence of their horses working in either shafts or chains prior to attending camp. ** PLEASE NOTE.
+We are unable to offer a breaking service at camp**

 e.